archammar/Solar-radiation-prediction-for-office-tower-using-machine-learning/data/README.md

 # Data download link.

-The data used for the simulation can be downloaded from the link:
+The data used for the simulation can be downloaded from the [link](www.google.com)